MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

-* The "Individual Statistical Details" folder is: A collection of simpler queries about the data.*
+<em> "Individual Statistical Details" folder is: A collection of simpler queries about the data.</em>

 # SQL - Installation:
 *These instructions are for Windows OS only*